Hamza-Sallam/SQL_project/README.md

-A functional newspaper database implemented in python with MySQL
+A functional newspaper database implemented in python with pyMySQL plugin